 # 3 Post Permalink Structure

 A permalink or slug URL (Uniform Resource Locator) is a permanent link to the posts on your blog or website.
 Google considers the keywords in the URL as a very small ranking aspect.
 Since search engines usually rely on the blog post title and your defined permalink to rank your page, you should need to optimize your permalink.

 If you want to optimize your permalink, below are some of the tips that you should follow:

-- Avoid editing your permalink after publishing your post: Editing your permalink after publishing it only causes loss of traffic.
-You should, therefore, avoid editing the permalink unless you have no options but to do so.
-Avoid adding special characters, commas, symbols, brackets etc in the permalink.
+- Avoid editing your permalink after publishing your post: Editing your permalink after publishing only causes loss of traffic.
+You should, therefore, avoid editing the permalink unless you have no option but to do so.
+Avoid adding special characters, commas, symbols, brackets, etc to the permalink.

 #4 Heading Tags

 Heading tags are the HTML markups used to differentiate headings from subheadings, and from the rest of the text in your content.
 They are used to structure the page and create a visual impression on the users of the page.
 There are six sizes of heading tags, from H1 to h6.Here are some of the things you should do as far as the use of heading tags is concerned: